MikelMNJ/starter-app/README.md

 * **models**: Mongoose schema's for DB collection items.
 * **routes**: All route modules that call route controllers.

-> **Note**: The main *server.js* file is responsible for initiating the MongoDB connection, establishing broader middleware and defining main API routes.
+> **Note**: The main *server.js* file is responsible for initiating the MongoDB connection, establishing global back-end middleware and defining main API routes.
 > *connect.DB/db.js* is where your *REACT_APP_MONGO_URI* is used.

-If you need to add a new main route, add a new route in the "Define routes" section, following the same format as the existing base routes.
+If you need to add a new main route, add a new route in the `// Define routes` section, following the same format as the existing base routes.
 The following is in *server.js*.
 ```javascript
 const connectDB = require('./connectDB/db');